 What Effect Does Bad Behavior Have on Business?

 Whether you're talking about unethical actions or everyday whining, the thing about bad workplace behavior is that it's infectious.
 Someone starts gossiping over lunch, and before you know it, cliques of people are trading horror stories about the NSFW image they may or may not have spotted on their colleague's computer screen.
+If one employee begins abusing the work-from-home policies and procedures, others may follow suit.
 And if this type of behavior is not nipped in the bud, it spreads throughout the company.
 It becomes the company culture.
 Remember how corporate culture is how your company lives out its values?
 If bad behavior is allowed to exist, it will flourish.
 And the effects will endanger your business.

 Here are two major effects.